reppners/ngx-drag-drop/README.md

     // true if the drag did not origin from a [dndDraggable] isExternal:boolean;

-    // the data set on the draggable data?: any;
+    // the data set on the [dndDraggable] that started the drag
+    // for external drags use the event property which contains the original drop event as this will be undefined data?: any;

     // the index where the draggable was dropped in a dropzone